jad-amine/X-Move/README.md

 ### Admin Stories

-- As an admin, I want to be able to check my application statstics and lifecycle by interacting with a compelling dashboard showing the application data analysis visualization.
+- As an admin, I want to be able to check my application statstics and lifecycle by interacting with a compelling dashboard showing the application data analysis visualizations.

 - As an admin, I want to be able to manage players, fields and equipment renting stores.